andraspatka/free-genai-bootcamp-2025/writing-practice/Tech-Specs.md

 # Technical Specs

+## Tech stack
+- Docker
+- docker-compose
+- Gradio
+- Python
+- Boto3 with nova for LLM
+- Pytesseract & tesseract for OCR of Italian text

 ## Initialization Step
 When the app first initializes it needs to the following:
 Fetch from the GET localhost:5000/api/groups/:id/raw, this will return a collection of words in a json structure.
-It will have japanese words with their english translation.
+It will have italian words with their english translation.
 We need to store this collection of words in memory

 ## Page States

 Page states describes the state the single page application should behaviour from a user's perspective.

 ### Setup State
-When a user first's start up the app.
+When a user first starts up the app.
-They will only see a button called "Generate Sentence" When they press the button, The app will generate a sentence using the Sentence Genreator LLM, and the state will move to Practice State
+They will only see a button called "Generate Sentence" When they press the button, The app will generate a sentence using the Sentence Genereator LLM, and the state will move to **Practice State**

 ### Practice State
 When a user in is a practice state, they will see an english sentence,
 They will also see an upload field under the english sentence They will see a button called "Submit for Review"
-When they press the Submit for Review Button an uploaded image will be passed to the Grading System and then will transition to the Review State
+When they press the Submit for Review Button an uploaded image will be passed to the Grading System and then will transition to the **Review State**

 ### Review State
  When a user in is the review review state,